-Optomechanical devices, which simultaneously confine light waves and mechanical waves to permit interaction between them, can be used to study fundamental questions in physics and to sense motion similarly to electromechanical accelerometers.
+Optomechanical devices, which simultaneously confine light waves and mechanical waves to permit interaction between them, can be used both to study fundamental questions in physics and to sense motion in a way similar to electromechanical accelerometers.
 In smartphones, these electronic components switch the touchscreen between portrait and landscape when they detect rotation by the user.

-According to experts in the field, however, the use of optomechanical devices to study macroscopic quantum phenomena or to identify very subtle movements requires extremely high levels of interaction, or coupling, between light waves and mechanical waves.
+According to experts in the field, however, the use of optomechanical devices to study macroscopic quantum phenomena – in which the large-scale properties of matter such as mechanical vibration are subject to the laws that govern atoms (quantum mechanics) – or to identify very subtle movements requires extremely high levels of interaction, or coupling, between light waves and mechanical waves.

-The new optomechanical device and an experimental demonstration of its functioning are described in Optics Express.
+The new optomechanical device and an experimental demonstration of its functioning are described in an article published in the Optical Society of America's journal Optics Express.

-"The way we designed the device allows the levels of interaction between light waves and mechanical waves to be increased," Alegre said.
+"The way we designed the device allows the levels of interaction between light waves and mechanical waves to be increased," Alegre told.

-"This means the device has practical applications and assists us in our basic research by helping us answer certain questions, such as what happens in the transition between the quantum microscopic world and the classical macroscopic world."
+"This means the device can both have practical applications and assist us in our basic research by helping us answer certain questions, such as what happens in the transition between the quantum microscopic world and the classical macroscopic world."